pkmnct/homebridge-television-universal-control/README.md

 This Homebridge plugin enables control of one or more compatible devices using one "Television" in HomeKit.

+## Setup
+If you run into permission errors during the install, run `sudo npm i -g homebridge-television-universal-control --unsafe-perm`

 ## Configuration

 It is recommended that you use [Homebridge Config UI X](https://github.com/oznu/homebridge-config-ui-x) for GUI configuration.
 You can also view the [configuration schema](config.schema.json).